gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Visual C++ should
     - Compile sources for `debug` build types with `/Zi /DDEBUG` and non-debug build types with `/DNDEBUG`.
     - Link binaries for `debug` build types with `/DEBUG` and non-debug build types with `/RELEASE`.
+- When resolving the dependencies of a binary `b`, for a dependency on library `l`:
+    - Prefer a binary for library `l` that has a build type with a matching name.
+    - Otherwise, select a library `l` that has a build type with a matching `debug` flag.

 ## Story: Cross-compile for multiple operating systems